Pedicab operators sue New York City over excess ticketing

 NEW YORK (Reuters) - Pedicab operators on Tuesday filed a lawsuit accusing New York City of harassing them with excessive ticketing, in an effort to drive them out of business.

-Six weeks ago, Mayor Bill de Blasio abandoned a plan to restrict where pedicabs could go in Central Park as part of a program to curb the number of horse-drawn carriages.
+Filed in Manhattan federal court, the lawsuit comes six weeks after Mayor Bill de Blasio abandoned a plan to restrict where pedicabs could go in Central Park as part of a program to curb the number of horse-drawn carriages.

 They said the city has subjected pedicab drivers to a “targeted ticketing campaign” that started in 2011, when its Department of Consumer Affairs began adding inspectors to issue more tickets and help curb budget shortfalls.